ayruslore/ayruslore.github.io/index.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: page
-title: Ayrus's Lore
 ---
-This repository is a blog of the things that I learn in my journey deep in to the ever growing software world.
+This website is my lore which contains things that I learn in my journey deep in to the ever growing software world.
 It contains tutorials, how-tos, know-how and blog posts.

 # Contents
 * [Python](/python/)